Frankfurt sights in the city center

 Frankfurt sightseeing downtown

-Another highlight are the picturesque streets of the old town.
+Another highlight among the Frankfurt city center attractions are the picturesque alleys of the old town.
 Here you can, for example, stroll through historic streets and enjoy the medieval flair.
 Numerous cafes and restaurants also invite you to try the local cuisine and let yourself drift in the atmosphere.
 Frankfurt am Main also has a thriving art scene.
-In the city's museums and galleries you will find impressive collections of classic and contemporary works.
-Also discover the world of art and be inspired by the diverse exhibitions.
-And don't forget to visit the lively markets where you can discover local produce, handicrafts and culinary delights.
+In the city's museums and galleries you will find impressive collections of classics and contemporary works.
+You can also discover the world of art and be inspired by the diverse exhibitions.
+And don't forget to visit the lively markets where you can discover local products, handicrafts and culinary delicacies.
 Here you can experience authentic Frankfurt and get in touch with the locals.

 Regardless of whether you love history and culture, admire modern architecture or like to collect new taste experiences - Frankfurt am Main definitely has something to offer for every traveller.